Moving to Quetzaltenango, Guatemala

 We asked people in Quetzaltenango if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Quetzaltenango, it's important to respect the local customs and traditions.
 Avoid making negative comments about the country or its people, as this is considered disrespectful.
 Do not take photos of people without their permission, especially indigenous people, as this is considered invasive and disrespectful.
 Avoid discussing sensitive topics such as politics, civil war, and human rights issues unless initiated by locals.
 Do not wear revealing clothing, especially in religious or traditional settings, as this is considered disrespectful.
 Avoid littering or damaging the environment, as Guatemalans take pride in their natural surroundings.
 Do not make assumptions about people's economic status or education based on their appearance or occupation.
 Avoid using your left hand to give or receive items, as this is considered impolite.
 Do not be overly affectionate in public, as this is considered inappropriate.
 Avoid being loud or disruptive, especially in public places, as this is considered disrespectful.
 Do not expect punctuality for social events, as Guatemalans often operate on "Guatemalan time," which can be more relaxed than what you might be used to.
 Avoid refusing food or drink offered to you, as this can be seen as a rejection of hospitality.
 Do not ignore or dismiss local superstitions or beliefs, even if they seem strange to you.
 Avoid haggling too aggressively in markets, as this can be seen as disrespectful.
 Do not assume everyone speaks English, as Spanish is the official language of Guatemala.
 Avoid making direct eye contact with strangers, as this can be seen as aggressive or confrontational.
 Do not touch people without their permission, as personal space is highly valued.
 Avoid making the "OK" hand gesture, as it can be seen as vulgar.
 Do not point with your finger, instead use your whole hand.
 Avoid walking alone at night, especially in unfamiliar areas, as it can be unsafe.
 Do not drink tap water, as it may not be safe for foreigners to drink.
 Avoid eating street food without ensuring it's been properly cooked, as it may cause stomach upset.
-Do not disrespect the Mayan culture, which is deeply rooted in Guatemalan society," commented one expat who made the move to Quetzaltenango.
+Do not disrespect the Mayan culture, which is deeply rooted in Guatemalan society," remarked one expat who made the move to Quetzaltenango.

 About the Author